-This is why we are writing this post for you today – 5 planning blocks that will springboard you into planning mode, and they will quickly and easily tell you what to start thinking about now and why – without over complicating it.
-The rest will come to you as a natural progression, but here’s the most crucial of essentials that will help you get an overview and firm grip on your planning situation.
-Once you got this – the rest will make more sense and get easier!
+This is why we are writing this post for you today – below are 7 steps that will springboard you into planning mode, and they will quickly and easily tell you what to start thinking about now and why – without over complicating it.
+The rest will come to you as a natural progression, but here’s the most crucial of essentials that will help you get a firm grip on the new situation.
+Once you got this the rest should make more sense!

 First do some basic research on what things are expected to costs, then be sure to sit down together and as a couple decide what is a reasonable amount to spend on this day.
 It is a very special day, but it is also just one day… and there is a long happily ever after which will also require some big spending.

 - Set up a spreadsheet with all the big and small wedding elements that you plan to include.
 We actually did this for you already – grab your copy of the Budget Planner here

 - Budget-Guestlist-Venue are three factors that go hand in hand – what you can spend on one is determined of the other.
 Their individual budgets may need to be established more or less at the same time.

 - Contrary to belief, a bigger budget or a bigger guest list doesn’t mean a better wedding.
 What makes the wedding great is the atmosphere, shared love and the meaningful gathering to celebrate your commitment.

 The venue you choose will determine a lot of other details, so a firm venue plan is the second essential step!

 - After determining your budget, start researching and visit venues.
 Have a basic idea of number of guests, seasonal preferences and if you want it to be outdoor or indoors.

 - See at least 3 different venues before you make your decision – unless everything seems to fall into place earlier.